- What is Irish citizenship by naturalisation?

 - Write ‘Certified to be true copy/translation of the original seen by me’ on the document

-A solicitor, a member of the Notary Public or a Commissioner for Oath are some of the individuals who would be classed as suitable individuals to certify documents.
+A lawyer, a member of the Notary Public or a Commissioner for Oath are some of the individuals who would be classed as suitable individuals to certify documents.

 If your documents need to be translated, the translation company/translator needs to be professionally qualified and established, with strong relationships with official organisations.

 Can my Irish citizenship be revoked?

 Yes, it is possible for citizenship to be revoked in certain circumstances.
 Your Irish nationality or citizenship could be revoked if:

 - The Certificate of Naturalisation was granted where fraud was present, whether intentionally or not.
 This includes any concealment of material facts or circumstances

 - Someone has failed in their duty of fidelity to the nation and loyalty to the State

 - The person who was given citizenship has been ordinarily resident outside of Ireland for a continuous period of seven years, and has not made official declarations of their intention to retain citizenship.
 This does not apply to those working in public services

 - The Irish citizen is also a citizen of a country which is at war with Ireland